apache/calcite/site/_docs/reference.md

 Values of `VARIANT` type can be created by casting any other value to a `VARIANT`: e.g.
 `SELECT CAST(x AS VARIANT)`.
 Conversely, values of type `VARIANT` can be cast to any other data type `SELECT CAST(variant AS INT)`.
-A cast of a value of type `VARIANT` to target type T will compare the runtime type with T.  If the types are identical, the original value is returned.
+A cast of a value of type `VARIANT` to target type T will compare the runtime type with T.  If the types are identical or the types are numeric and there is a natural conversion between the two types, the original value is converted to the target type and returned.
 Otherwise the `CAST` returns `NULL`.

 Values of type `ARRAY`, `MAP`, and `ROW` type can be cast to `VARIANT`.  `VARIANT` values also offer the following operations:

 - indexing using array indexing notation `variant[index]`.
 If the `VARIANT` is obtained from an `ARRAY` value, the indexing operation returns a `VARIANT` whose value element is the element at the specified index.
-Otherwise this operation returns `NULL`
+Otherwise, this operation returns `NULL`
 - indexing using map element access notation `variant[key]`, where `key` can have any legal `MAP` key type.
 If the `VARIANT` is obtained from a `MAP` value that has en element with this key, a `VARIANT` value holding the associated value in